 If you’d rather swap the slim chance of a white Christmas for a more or less guaranteed golden one, then head to Tenerife.
 Kirsty Liddle packed her bags…

-Just a short four hour flight from London the volcanic Spanish island of Tenerife is an excellent choice, be it with a group of friends, a romantic mini-break for two or a family vacation as it has something to suit everyone.
+Just a short four-hour flight from London the volcanic Spanish island of Tenerife is an excellent choice, be it with a group of friends, a romantic mini-break for two or family vacation as it has something to suit everyone.
 The island is particularly known for its lovely sunny weather all year round, thanks to the subtropical climate and warm trade winds blowing in from the Sahara desert.
-It is a haven for sun worshippers looking to relax and enjoy the warm sand and calming blue sea whilst topping up their tan.
+It is a haven for sun worshippers looking to relax and enjoy the warm sand and calm blue sea whilst topping up their tan.

-Typically the weather in Tenerife in December is lovely, with the average day time temperature for December being 16ºC, dropping only a couple of degrees at night to 16ºC and at this time of year there are normally five gorgeous sunshine filled hours per day.
+Typically the weather in Tenerife in December is lovely, with the average day time temperature for December being 16ºC, dropping only a couple of degrees at night to 16ºC and at this time of year, there is normally five gorgeous sunshine filled hours per day.

 There are many hotels and resorts dotted all over the island including Playa de Fanabe which is a real family favourite with plenty of shops, restaurants and boutiques on the main strip and, best of all, it is situated just 700 metres away from the beach.
 However, if your idea of a good time involves fun, frolics and partying till four a.m. head to Playa de las Americas as the nightlife here and at Los Christianos really is second to none.
 Of course, if you prefer more of a low key atmosphere there are also numerous personal villas and apartments to rent elsewhere, depending on your personal budget and taste.